clusterfudge/silica/docs/developer/browser_tools.md

 ### 1. `screenshot_webpage`

-Captures a screenshot of a web page, allowing you to see what you've built.
+Captures a screenshot of a web page and **returns the actual image** that Claude can view directly.

 **Parameters:**
 - `url` (required): URL to screenshot (local or remote)